20k/20k.github.io/_posts/2024-06-15-schwarzschild.markdown

 categories: C++
 ---

 General relativity is pretty cool - doing anything practical with it is a bit of a pain, and a lot of information is left to the dark arts.
-More than that, a significant proportion of information available on the internet is unfortunately incorrect, and many visualisations of black holes specifically are significantly incorrect in one form or other - even ones produced by physicists!
+More than that, a significant proportion of information available on the internet is unfortunately incorrect, and many visualisations of black holes specifically are incorrect in one way or another - even ones produced by physicists!
 Today we're going to focus on two things:

 1. Giving you a practical crash course in the theory of general relativity
 2. Turning this into code that actually does useful things

-This tutorial series is not going to be a rigorous introduction to the theory general relativity.
+This tutorial series is not going to be a rigorous introduction to the theory of general relativity.
 There's a lot of that floating around - what we're really missing is how to translate all that theory into action

 By the end of this infinitely long tutorial series, you will smash a black hole into a neutron star, without a supercomputer, in just a few minutes flat [^pleasehireme]